ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 Using the Watson Studio GUI download the model into the *models* directory on your local machine.
 You can save multiple models in this directory.

 When the model service starts, the file name that you use to save the model will be used as the model ID.
-Client programx will use this model ID when making requests for inference.
+Client programs will use this model ID when making requests for inference.

 ### 3. Build the container image
 At this point, the models you want to serve will be in the *models* directory.
 Examine the contents of the Dockerfile in the directory: `Watson-NLP/Watson-NLP-Custom-Model-Container/Runtime`